rlane/Oort/README.md

 Oort is a programming game, which means that after the simulation has begun the players have no control over the outcome.
 Instead, you play by writing a program (AI) that all ships on your team will individually execute.

-New players are recommended to use the Chrome app linked above, which uses Google Native Client to run the game in your browser.
-You'll need Chrome 15 or later.
-After you've installed and launched the game it will begin playing a demo scenario.
-Click the "New Game" button in the top left and hit "start".

-Once you begin writing your own AI code you can use the "choose file" buttons in the "New Game" screen to load your AIs into the game.
-You should start by copying and modifying the reference AI linked above.

 ### Victory condition